shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

         +   "stylelint": "^11.1.1",
             "time-grunt": "^1.4.0"
         ```

-    - don't forget to rebuild your grunt file by command `php phing gruntifle` and update your npm dependencies by command `npm install`
+    - don't forget to rebuild your grunt file by command `php phing gruntfile` and update your npm dependencies by command `npm install`
     - to fix all your less files in command line by command `php phing stylelint-fix`
 [shopsys/framework]: https://github.com/shopsys/framework